TITLE 77: PUBLIC HEALTH

 Section 820.340 Operation and Maintenance

 4) Starting Platforms.
-Starting blocks shall not be used for any other purpose than competitive swimming activities.
+Starting blocks shall not be used for any purpose other than competitive swimming activities.
 Starting blocks shall be securely anchored when in use but removed or prohibited from use when not being used in conjunction with competitive swimming or training.
 The maximum height of the platform above the water shall be 30 inches where the water depth is 4 feet or greater and 20 inches when the water depth is less than 4 feet.

 6) Access to grass areas shall be prevented when bare areas develop, when the grass is not regularly maintained, when debris is allowed to accumulate, or an unsightly condition, offensive odor, or a muddy condition exists.